 I have loved music avidly since early childhood.
 I love The Beatles, Bob Dylan and nearly all folk.
 But much more besides, including some choral and classical, particularly its more ‘relaxing’ styles.
 However, it is folk music with which I feel most at home; and I am thrilled that folk music is once again being enjoyed by a sizable number of the younger generation.
 It is wonderful to witness younger members of our society ‘getting’ folk music and understanding and embracing this rich and expressive art form.

 Adding a space

 Writing my own music, the CD’s I hope to ‘release’ for sale and performing:

 Further to the release in September 2017 of Chalybeate Spring, in August 2022, I released another album of self-penned songs.
 The album is entitled Orion’s Belt.
 I was thrilled by the musicians who agreed to be involved in the album.
 The musicians include: Pete Hurley (Van Morrison’s bass player); Geoff Downes (keyboard/organ player who co-wrote ‘Video Killed the Radio Star’ when in the Buggles, etc); Aled Richards (drummer with Catatonia); Andrew ‘Wal’ Coughlan (bass player with Alison Moyet, Gary Newman and currently Shakin’ Stevens); Xenia Porteous (violinist currently performing with Gypsy Jazz and Swing); Chris Egan (saxophonist with the Kentish Spires); Steve Williams (harmonica player with Loose Joints) and Jane Williams (the former backing singer with Van Morrison).
 Orion’s Belt was recorded with music composer, producer and arranger, Danny Chang, and the artwork for the album was designed by photographer and graphic designer, Nigel Voyle – who has captured the ‘feel’ of the music perfectly.
 It is, of course, owing to the pandemic that the project was put on hold.
-Nevertheless, it is hoped that the album, Orion’s Belt, will be released in autumn 2021, or spring 2022.
+Nevertheless, it is hoped that the album, Orion’s Belt, will be released in spring or summer 2022.